gs23-soundmusic/work/modem/README.md

 The script reads `message.wav`, extracts all bytes, and writes the decoded text to `message.txt`.

 The file `300bps.txt`, contains a partially decoded message from "300bps N, 8, 1/Terminal Mode or ASCII Download".
+This portion was not fully completed.
+The issue arises from a bit error in the wav file, so further santization is required for a full message capture.

 Dependencies: numpy, scipy